Unleash/unleash/docs/getting-started.md

 - **databaseUrl** - the postgress database url to connect to.
 Should include username/password.
 - **port** - Which port should the unleash-server bind to?
 - **enableLegacyRoutes** (boolean) - allows you to turn on/off support for legacy routes to support older clients.
 Enabled by default.
-- **serverMetrics** (boolean) - Use this option to turn of prometheus metrics.
+- **serverMetrics** (boolean) - Use this option to turn off prometheus metrics.
 - **preHook** (function) - This is a hook if you need to provide any middlewares to express before `unleash` adds any.
 Express app instance is injected as first arguement.
 - **preRouterHook** (function) - Use this to register custom express middlewares before the `unleash` specific routers are added.
 This is typically how you would register custom middlewares to handle authentication.
 - **secret** (string) - Set this when you want to secure unleash.
 Used to encrypt the user session.
-- **adminAuthentication** (string) - Use this when implementing cusotm admin authentication [securing-unleash](./securing-unleash.md).
-Legal values are:
+- **adminAuthentication** (string) - Use this when implementing custom admin authentication [securing-unleash](./securing-unleash.md).
+Possible values are:
-  - `none` - Will disable autentication all together
+  - `none` - Will disable authentication altogether
   - `unsecure` - (default) Will use simple cookie based authentication.
 UI will require the user to specify an email in order to use unleash.
   - `custom` - Use this when you implement your own custom authentication logic.

 ## How do I configure the log output?

 By default, `unleash` uses [log4js](https://github.com/nomiddlename/log4js-node) to log important information.
-It is possible to swap out the logger provider (only when using Unleash programatically).
+It is possible to swap out the logger provider (only when using Unleash programmatically).
 This enables filtering of log levels and easy redirection of output streams.

 ### What is a logger provider?